lawfullyillegal-droid/observer-patch-holography/book/chapter-06-overlap.md

 ### The Consistency Filter

-Now here is the reframing: **Bell-violating correlations are not a bug-they are a feature required by consistency constraints.**
+Now here is the reframing: **Bell-violating correlations are not treated here as a bug, but as a structural feature that may help an observer-consistency framework remain viable.**

 Imagine the space of all possible local states-all assignments of density matrices to patches.
 This space is enormous.
 Most assignments are inconsistent; different patches disagree on overlaps.